Local Offer COVID-19 Guidance

 - Contact, the charity for families of disabled children (external link) have put together some useful advice for parents and carers that you can access online

-- The latest information can be found in this letter to the SEND Sector from Vicky Ford, Parliamentary Under-Secretary of State for Children and Families - 2 September 2020 (PDF, 106KB) and the government guidance on vulnerable children (external link)
+- The latest information can be found in this letter to the SEND Sector from Vicky Ford, Parliamentary Under-Secretary of State for Children and Families - 9 November 2020 (PDF, 158KB) and the government guidance on vulnerable children (external link)

 - The Wellchild charity (external link) has useful guidance aimed at parents and carers of children with underlying medical conditions